ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 app.mount("#user-goal");
 ```

-> It is important to know that we can use all JavaScript expressions and call functions inside both options (data binding and Interpolation).

 ### `this` key word on `methods`

-All the variables define on the `data` section are part of the `Vue` object, in order to have access to this variables we will need to use the `this` key word to reference to them.
+All the variables defined on the `data` section are part of the `Vue` object, in order to have access to this variables we will need to use the `this` key word to reference to them.

 ```JavaScript
 const app = Vue.createApp({